zaren/DeleteUsers/README.md

 This application can be manually run at any time to delete user accounts, while the script can be used to automate the process.

+### Disclaimer

+The following code is provide as a community resource and as sample code for testing purposes, and is licensed under the terms of Apache license 2.0.
+No warranty is expressed or implied.
+Any results from the execution of the following code are 100% the responsiblity of the downloader and executor.

 ## Installation

 The application can be stored anywhere on the machine, but it is recommended that it be kept in a location only accessible by those with admin access.